Forms & Agreements

 Material Transfer Agreements (MTA) describe the terms under which University researchers can share materials, typically for research or evaluation purposes.
-These agreements are administered by OTT Intellectual property rights can be endangered if materials are used without a proper MTA.
+These agreements are administered by OIC Intellectual property rights can be endangered if materials are used without a proper MTA.

-If a UA researcher is requesting materials from your company (or university) or you are UA researcher requesting materials from a company (or university), please contact OTT us to facilitate obtaining the necessary MTA.
+If a UA researcher is requesting materials from your company (or university) or you are UA researcher requesting materials from a company (or university), please contact OIC us to facilitate obtaining the necessary MTA.

-If you would like to obtain materials from The University of Alabama, or are a faculty/staff member interested in sending your materials out, please contact us for help with an MTA.
+If you would like to obtain materials from The University of Alabama or are a faculty/staff member interested in sending your materials out, please contact us for help with an MTA.